dojo/docs/developer/design/bootstrap.rst

   * The design uses no extra-lingual constructs (e.g., build pragmas), and is therefore less complex and more familiar.

-Of the extentions listed above, only the has.js is non-optional, and any or all of the remaining extensions can be discarded as part of an built/optimized program.
+Of the extentions listed above, only the has.js is not optional, and any or all of the remaining extensions can be discarded as part of an built/optimized program.
 The has.js API comes in at less than 10 lines of code, so its cost is trivial.